ahsas-sharma/solar-panel-planner-app/README.md

   - [ ] Allow residents to cancel the form
   - [ ] Notify residents that their preferred timeslot is only indicative and that they will receive confirmation a few hours before the scheduled visit.
   - [ ] Store the request status (e.g., pending, visited) using a database of your choice.
-  - [ ] Allow residents have access to cancellation instructions in their confirmation message, providing a contact number (e.g., 1-800-123-4567) and process for canceling an appointment.
+  - [ ] Allow residents to cancel an appointment at anytime.

 - Admin Interface

 - [ ] Implement a login system accessible through the `/admin` URL.
 - [ ] Authenticate city hall employees via Google or GitHub OAuth securely.
-- [ ] Permit only pre-approved emails (e.g., verified city hall employee emails) to log in.
+- [ ] Permit only pre-approved emails (e.g., verified city hall employees with the role of planner or admin) to log in.
-- [ ] Implement session management to handle login and logout securely.
-- [ ] Store tokens in a secure storage solution (e.g., HttpOnly cookies).
   - Admins should be able to view a paginated or searchable list of all resident requests, including their status, timeslot, and contact information.
   - Admins should have access to resident requests in different views (map and list), each displaying the sequential order of visits.
   - [ ] Provide an option to export the planned visits (regardless of the type of view selected) in a downloadable format (PDF, Excel, etc.) and which will always include details such as visit time slot, resident’s contact information, and address.